pnp/PnP-Sites-Core/Core/Documentation.md

 Defines the Security rules for the List Instance
 #### Folders
 Defines a collection of folders (eventually nested) that will be provisioned into the target list/library
+#### UserCustomActions
+Defines a collection of user custom actions that will be provisioned into the target list/library

 ## Core.Framework.Provisioning.Model.ProvisioningTemplate